mdvanes/polygram/BLOG.md

 After removing the `ts-loader` line from the html rule in the webpack.config.js I set out to extract TypeScript to a separate file so it can be compiled with the rule that matches ts files.

-Rougly, the main entry point for the Polymer elements `polygram-app.html` contains:
+Roughly, the main entry point for the Polymer elements `polygram-app.html` contains:

 ```html
 // imports